apache/druid/docs/querying/query-context-reference.md

 The query context provides runtime configuration for individual queries in Apache Druid.
 Each parameter in the query context controls a specific aspect of query behavior—from execution timeouts and resource limits to caching policies and processing strategies.

-Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}`.
+Query context overrides both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}`.

 This reference contains context parameters organized by their scope:

 - **General parameters**: Applies to all query types.
-- **Parameters by query type**: Applies to the specific type of query, such as TopN, Timeseries, or GroupBy.
+- **Parameters by query type**: Applies to a specific type of query, such as TopN.
-- **Vectorization parameters**: Controls vectorized query execution for supported query types.
+- **Vectorization parameters**: Controls vectorized query execution for supported queries.

 To learn how to set query context, see [Set query context](./set-query-context.md).

-If you're looking for query context parameters used specifically with Druid SQL, check out the [SQL query context](sql-query-context.md).
+For reference on query context parameters specific to Druid SQL, visit [SQL query context](sql-query-context.md).
-For context parameters related to Multi-Stage Queries (MSQ), see the [MSQ context parameters](../multi-stage-query/reference/#context-parameters).
+For context parameters related to SQL-based ingestion, see the [SQL-based ingestion reference](../multi-stage-query/reference/#context-parameters).

 ## General parameters